P-Tanmay/AUDIO-VIDEO-APP/README.md

 Git clone to the directory of your choice, cd into the project folder and NPM install.

-Add video and image folder with same name, in public folder with the name of images and video
+In public folder create the name folders of images and video. import the videos and images.

 Run npm start and navigate to localhost:3000